TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Provided a suitable diode is installed to each and every stage in this way, this simple device prevents the AC in any single-stage circuit from being shared by an adjoining upstream (line-side) stage - thus ensuring all of the signal current is passed through the stage discrete bypass (usually "electrolytic") filter capacitor.

-Thus each stage can be optimised in its
+Thus each stage can be

 OPTIMISED ELECTRON STREAM © TECHNOLOGY: